dannyperichlara/speedreadingjs/README.md

   // Set the average time in milliseconds between words.
   // The time that long and short words will
-  // remain visible as a factor of this number. speedreading.defaulttime = 180;
+  // remain visible is a factor of this number. speedreading.defaulttime = 180;

   // Set a default text for speedreading.read() with no parameters